 Eminem Is Transforming Into Mariah Carey Dressed As Eminem — See Pics

 Mind = blown.
 Eminem nearly broke the internet when photos surfaced of him rocking a beard, but now fans are going wild for a new reason.
-Eminem looks almost identical to Mariah Carey dressed as him in her music video ‘Obsessed.’
-Check it out!
+Eminem looks just like Mariah Carey did when she dressed up as him in her 2009 music video for ‘Obsessed.’

 Eminem, 44, was known for his edgy style and buzzed platinum hair during the “The Real Slim Shady” era, so fans were obviously floored when the rapper debuted a scruffy beard on June 22.
 Now, fans are freaking after an article on Buzzfeed highlighted some eerie similarities to the new Eminem and the one Mariah Carey, 47, portrayed in her 2009 music video for “Obsessed.”
 The songstress channeled her inner MC, previously rocking a fake beard, hoodie and more.
 The site took the liberty of comparing photos of the modern-day Eminem to Mariah dressed as him and there is a resemblance!